taylorg8900/tavern_proj_2/doc/player/state_machine.md

 ```
 class_name StateManagerCore
 default Godot nodes present in every player / npc / enemy, see if we can export these?
+	- CollisionObject2d or PhysicsBody2d, the thing that CharacterBody2d inherits from
 	- AnimatedSprite2d
 	- CollisionShape2d
 	- Label (for now)